stefano-6/Todo-App/README.md

 # Todo-App

-- run "NPM Install" in the terminal to load all the modules for the Angular App
+- Run "NPM Install" in the terminal to load all the modules for the Angular App